lmorchard/blog.lmorchard.com/posts/2016-11-11-heartbroken.md

 **Is it necessary?** It’s cathartic to hop madly and jab a finger at something infuriating or unfair.
 Is that sufficient?
 I can’t say if I’ve swayed anyone or fixed anything with tweet storms or sharing streaks.
 I get likes & shares & nodding heads, but that’s just bonding with folks who already agree.

 **Is it kind?** I’d like to think that helping expose new information & perspectives is kind.
 I’d like to think that shining a light on things going wrong is kind.
 But, maybe it’s not always kind.
 Maybe sometimes it’s received as a bewildering assault of meanness.
+You know, I'm having particular trouble with the kindness question just now.

 I’ve been alternating between numb and feeling all the things.
 I’ve been trying to work.
 I’ve been crying a lot.
 I talk with my amazing wife, but I don’t want to turn the firehose on her.